George David Birkhoff: Career

-Birkhoff obtained his A.B. and A.M. from Harvard University.
-He completed his Ph.D. in 1907, on differential equations, at the University of Chicago.
+Birkhoff was part of a generation of American mathematicians who were the first to study entirely within the United States and not participate in academics within Europe.
+Following his time at the Lewis Institute, Birkhoff would spend a year at the University of Chicago.
+He then obtained his A.B. and A.M. from Harvard University, returned to the University of Chicago in 1905, and at the age of twenty-three, graduated summa cum laude with his Ph.D. in 1907 in differential equations.
 While E. H. Moore was his supervisor, he was most influenced by the writings of Henri Poincaré.
-After teaching at the University of Wisconsin–Madison and Princeton University, he taught at Harvard from 1912 until his death.
+After teaching at the University of Wisconsin–Madison from 1907 to 1909 and at Princeton University from 1909 to 1912, he taught at Harvard from 1912 until his death.
+Being the only American familiar with the three main mathematical institutions within the United States—Chicago, Harvard and Princeton—he was held in high regard by his colleagues.